 MAP: Connecting People to Forests focuses primarily on in-person community engagement and completion of stewardship activities.
 The program aims to create lasting change that allows communities, especially underserved communities, opportunities to benefit from activities on National Forest System lands or adjacent public lands.
 Nonprofits, tribal governments and organizations, and universities are eligible.
 Grant requires a 1:1 non-federal cash match.

-Round 1 2024 applications due January 16.
-Round 2 2024 opens in Spring 2024.
+Round 1 applications open in spring.
+Round 2 opens in fall.

 A group of member outdoor businesses make up the Conservation Alliance which provides grant funding for projects that protect threatened wild places across North America that also have a clear recreational benefit.